 Your connected smart home is easier than ever to set up.
 Platforms such as Works with Nest not only make is super simple to get your connected home devices talking to each other, without the need for third parties like IFTTT, they also give buyers a bit of reassurance as a 'Works with Nest' sticker on a box is a bit like a personal recommendation from Google.

-Nest's own range includes its Learning Thermostat, Protect smoke and CO2 alarm, Indoor Cam and Outdoor Cam.
-But while all the talk recently has been about Apple's new Home app, and how it's set to revolutionise the smart home, Google's Nest platform, and its ability to link to non-Nest products, has quietly been gaining traction.
+Nest's own range includes its Learning Thermostat, Protect smoke and CO2 alarm and a range of smart security cameras but it's Google's Nest platform, and its ability to link to non-Nest products, that is really appealing to smart home enthusiasts.

 Sure, you still to jump around different apps to get it all set up (we'd like to see non-Nest branded products in the Nest app), but it really is a doddle to get everything running in sync.

 Here's our pick of the best Works with Nest smart kit for your house...

 Of course Google Home sings and dances in tune with your Nest setup.
 It'd be daft if it didn't, right?
 Home kind of matches up with the Echo's abilities from when Amazon first released its smart speaker - i.e. it's a music player, connected smart home device and a relatively intelligent Assistant.

 On the Nest front it's your Thermostat that it'll talk to.
 It'll change your temperature in a slightly less clunky way than Amazon Alexa does.

 You knew Philips Hue would be in here, right?
 The smart light standard has its fingers dipped in every smart home platform out there.